awsdocs/amazon-sagemaker-developer-guide/doc_source/cdf-training.md

  // A sparse or dense rank-R tensor that stores data as doubles (float64). message Float32Tensor   {
      // Each value in the vector.
-If keys is empty this is treated as a
+If keys is empty, this is treated as a
      // dense vector.
      repeated float values = 1 [packed = true];

-     // If not empty then the vector is treated as sparse with
+     // If key is not empty, the vector is treated as sparse, with
      // each key specifying the location of the value in the sparse vector. repeated uint64 keys = 2 [packed = true];

-     // Optional shape which will allow the vector to represent a matrix.
+     // An optional shape that allows the vector to represent a matrix.
-     // e.g. if shape = [ 10, 20 ] then floor(keys[i] / 10) will give the row
+     // For example, if shape = [ 10, 20 ], floor(keys[i] / 10) gives the row,
-     // and keys[i] % 20 will give the column.
+     // and keys[i] % 20 gives the column.
      // This also supports n-dimensonal tensors.
-     // NB. this must be specified if the tensor is sparse. repeated uint64 shape = 3 [packed = true];
+     // Note: If the tensor is sparse, you must specify this value. repeated uint64 shape = 3 [packed = true];
  }

  // A sparse or dense rank-R tensor that stores data as doubles (float64). message Float64Tensor {
      // Each value in the vector.
-If keys is empty this is treated as a
+If keys is empty, this is treated as a
      // dense vector.
      repeated double values = 1 [packed = true];

-     // If not empty then the vector is treated as sparse with
+     // If this is not empty, the vector is treated as sparse, with
      // each key specifying the location of the value in the sparse vector. repeated uint64 keys = 2 [packed = true];

-     // Optional shape which will allow the vector to represent a matrix.
+     // An optional shape that allows the vector to represent a matrix.
-     // e.g. if shape = [ 10, 20 ] then floor(keys[i] / 10) will give the row
+     // For example, if shape = [ 10, 20 ], floor(keys[i] / 10) gives the row,
-     // and keys[i] % 20 will give the column.
+     // and keys[i] % 20 gives the column.
      // This also supports n-dimensonal tensors.
-     // NB. this must be specified if the tensor is sparse. repeated uint64 shape = 3 [packed = true];
+     // Note: If the tensor is sparse, you must specify this value. repeated uint64 shape = 3 [packed = true];
  }

  // A sparse or dense rank-R tensor that stores data as 32-bit ints (int32). message Int32Tensor {
      // Each value in the vector.
-If keys is empty this is treated as a
+If keys is empty, this is treated as a
      // dense vector.
      repeated int32 values = 1 [packed = true];

-     // If not empty then the vector is treated as sparse with
+     // If this is not empty, the vector is treated as sparse with
      // each key specifying the location of the value in the sparse vector. repeated uint64 keys = 2 [packed = true];

-     // Optional shape which will allow the vector to represent a matrix.
+     // An optional shape that allows the vector to represent a matrix.
-     // e.g. if shape = [ 10, 20 ] then floor(keys[i] / 10) will give the row
+     // For Exmple, if shape = [ 10, 20 ], floor(keys[i] / 10) gives the row,
-     // and keys[i] % 20 will give the column.
+     // and keys[i] % 20 gives the column.
      // This also supports n-dimensonal tensors.
-     // NB. this must be specified if the tensor is sparse. repeated uint64 shape = 3 [packed = true];
+     // Note: If the tensor is sparse, you must specify this value. repeated uint64 shape = 3 [packed = true];
  }